vegaprotocol/vega/UPGRADING.md

 ## Vega

+#### Deprecations

-The `node` subcommand has been deprecated in favour of `start`.
+`node` subcommand has been deprecated in favour of `start`.
 You should use the new command as the previous one will be fully removed in a future release.

-The `tm` subcommand have been deprecated in favour of `tendermint`.
+`tm` subcommand has been deprecated in favour of `tendermint`.
 You should use the new command as the previous one will be fully removed in a future release.
-Also, as Vega is now a Tendermint builtin application, some of the commands exposed by the subcommand have also been removed, such as the `node` subcommand.
+Also, as Vega now has Tendermint as a built-in application, some of the commands exposed by the subcommand have also been removed, such as the `node` subcommand.

+#### Additions

-The `init` and `start` commands now take an optional `--tendermint-home` used to specify the home of the tendermint configuration and state.
-If ignored, the default tendermint home is used (`$HOME/.tendermint`).
+`init` and `start` now take an optional `--tendermint-home` used to specify the home of the Tendermint configuration and state.
+If ignored, the default Tendermint home is used (`$HOME/.tendermint`).

-The `init` command also takes an optional `--no-tendermint` which will avoid creating the tendermint configuration.
+`init` also takes an optional `--no-tendermint` which will skip creating the Tendermint configuration.

-The `protocol_upgrade_proposal` subcommand has been introduced.
+`protocol_upgrade_proposal` subcommand has been introduced.
 This is used by validator nodes to share on-chain their intent to upgrade to a newer version of the protocol.

 The Vega toolchain now also exposes some of the other programs under the following subcommands:
 - `tools`: Tools used for interrogating the Vega chain